• Home

 Barnegat Softball is Consisted of Youth and Adult Softball.
 Barnegat Girls Softball League youth programs @ www.bgsl1.com.

 We know that there are a number of places that you could go to play with your team.
 We value that you choose to play with Barnegat and hope that you value that we support the values of good sportsmanship and camaraderie that make our teams great fun men's, women, girls and coed softball.
 Barnegat has a playoff the last week of each season.
 All the proceeds of the adult leagues go to fund our Barnegat Girls Softball Programs.
 BGSL has a no Refund Policy.
 Each team is insured Sadler sports insurance.
 Each game will have an umpire.
+Barnegat Softball is a recreational softball league.
+Barnegat Softball reserves the right to accept or decline teams or individuals from entering the league.
+Teams will go though screening processes to determine eligibility.
+Denials can vary from to many tournament players on the roster.
+Players been kicked out of other leagues.
+League safety issues.
+Safety to league members .
+Various other reasons will go into the screening process to see if your team is eligibly to play on a recreational softball league.

 Softball signups open online for men's softball

-Spring season $55 player 4/10/23 to 6/12/23
+Spring season $40 player 4/07/25 to 6/9/25

-Summer season $55 player 7/10/22 to 9/18/23
+Summer season $40 player 6/30/25 to 9/01/25

-Fall Season $27.50 player Oct.
-2,2023.
+Fall Season $20.00 player Sept.
+22,2025.
 5 Week

 Monday Night Games

-NO CASH AT THE PLATE
+PAY AT THE PLATE $25 PER TEAM

 NO REFUNDS